bloodwork-nus/bloodconnect-docs/docs/milestone2.md

 - **Open request controls**.
 For open requests, users will be able to see number of potential donors, a View donors and Close request buttons.
 Tapping on Close request will close the request and move the request down to Past requests.

+- **Complete, cancel, and delete request buttons**.
+The actions performed worked exactly as intended, with complete and cancel buttons correctly updating the `status` fields in our database, and completing a request additionally adds `dateCompleted` and `donor` fields to the request object.
+Delete request completely purges the request object off our database.

 - **Past request controls**.
 For completed requests, users will be able to see the final donor's name and contact number and the time of completion for reference.
 For both completed and cancelled requests, tapping on Delete request will remove the request from our database.
 Indeed, the request